canonical/ubuntu-security-documentation/docs/security-features/network/open-ports.rst

 -------------

-When installing Ubuntu Server, it is possible to select specific services to install beyond the defaults, such as Apache and OpenSSH server.
-These services are often necessary for the server to perform its function (for example, serving websites to the internet), and so the installer provides an option to include them in the default installation.
+When installing Ubuntu Server, it is possible to select specific services to install beyond the defaults, such as Apache HTTP Server and OpenSSH server.
+These services are often necessary for the server to perform its function (for example, serving websites to the Internet), so the installer provides an option to include them in the default installation.

-Ubuntu in the Cloud
+Ubuntu Cloud Images
 -------------------

-Ubuntu Cloud Images generally include network infrastructure services for the cloud and OpenSSH server configured by the cloud provider to allow the client to access the machine.
+`Ubuntu Cloud Images <https://cloud-images.ubuntu.com/>`_ generally include network infrastructure services for the cloud and OpenSSH server configured by the cloud provider to allow the client to access the machine.

-Identifying Open Ports
+Identifying open ports
 ++++++++++++++++++++++

 The ``ss`` utility can be used to identify open ports on a system: